⚠️

 No origination fees (top lenders)

 Up to 100% of cost of attendance No origination fees, competitive rates for good credit, faster approval No IDR, no PSLF.
 Variable rates carry risk.
-Compare carefully vs. Grad PLUS.
+Now the primary gap-filler above federal Direct Loan limits since Grad PLUS is eliminated for new borrowers.

 Graduate PLUS Loan